iovlabs-qa/hsm-jsonrpc-proxy-tester/README.md

-# PascalCoin JSONRPC HTTP proxy
+# HSM JSONRPC HTTP proxy Tester

 A simple HTTP proxy server in NodeJS for the JSON-RPC API of [PascalCoin](https://www.pascalcoin.org).